polkadot-fellows/RFCs/0000-template.md

 ## Prior Art and References

-Provide references to prior art or references which served as inspiration or relevant research for the submitted design.
+Provide references to either prior art or other relevant research for the submitted design.

 ## Unresolved Questions